 Top tip 2) Consider what furniture you want

 Choose furniture that blends into your surroundings and makes your new conservatory feel at one with nature, creating a tranquil space to inspire you whilst benefiting from lots of natural light.
 A big, squishy armchair will make it an attractive spot to reflect, offering a light space with a connection to the outside world, enabling you to enjoy your garden all year round.
 A comfortable armchair offers an easy way to add extra living space and is the perfect place for views out to your garden and beyond.
-If you need more help deciding what sort of armchair might suit your conservatory, then read out top tips here (link to armchair blog once live).
+If you need more help deciding what sort of armchair might suit your conservatory, then read our top tips here.

 Rattan style furniture can look great in a conservatory, offering a natural look which blends in with the outside.